 Tours range in length from an hour to full-day choices.
 Usually, half and full days are the most popular.
 A few hours on a snowmobile is a good amount of time.

 Guided – These tours wind all over Colorado’s Rockies, some to ghost towns, others over alpine passes.
-Most tours will lead you through the national forests and mountainsides at limited speeds single file until you get to open areas where you can really let loose.
+Most tours will lead you through the national forests and mountainsides at limited speeds single file until you get to open areas where you can let loose.
 If there’s trouble, your guide is there to help you out.

 What to wear for snowmobiling